 Remove A White Background with Affinity Designer

 The following is an outline of the steps taken to remove a white background with Affinity Designer.
-For a more thorough learning experience, consider watching the video tutorial at the top of the page.
+For a more thorough learning experience, consider watching the video tutorial below:

 Step 1: Open Your Photo